dessertlab/generative-ai-cybersecurity/README.md

 1. **Apply Prompt Engineering**:
     - Use the same NL descriptions stored in the `reference.in` file.
-    - Modify your prompts according to the prompt engineering techniques learned during the talk.
+    - Modify your prompts according to prompt-engineering techniques learned during the talk.

     Examples of prompts can be found in the `prompt_examples` folder.